Lily, a single woman.

 Susan: Well I’m not asking you.
 I’m asking me and I want him to come back.
 I love him.

 Raquel: Why?
 The last time I saw him was last Christmas at your party, Lily.
 He’s so short I kept putting my drink on his bald head.
 I thought it was a coaster.

 Raquel: Ok.
 Look, Susan, if you’re upset than as your friend I am upset too.

 Raquel: Not really.
 (Susan starts to wail.)
 If you promise to stop crying I mean it.
 Will you stop crying?
 (Susan nods.)
 Then I mean it.
 (Susan stops.)

-Raquel: Find someone tall.
+Raquel: Find someone tall with hair.

 Lily: Look, Susan, I know you’re upset about Guy leaving and I sympathize with what you are going through–